 Is Jesus the second person of a Trinity?
 He is the Spokesman for God Almighty and the Creator of all things as outlined in the Book of Genesis.
 He is also the Lord of the Old Testament who became Christ in the flesh in the Gospels.
 The apostle Paul makes it abundantly clear that Jesus was not only the Deity of the Old Testament but was also the Being that led the Israelites out of bondage (1Corinthians 10:1 - 4).

 The Bible makes a distinction between Jesus Christ and God the Father.
 Jesus came to reveal the Father to the world as no one had seen him previously (John 1:18).
-Note that he came only to reveal the Father and not the Holy Spirit.
-If the Spirit was part of some kind of Trinity of the Godhead, then Jesus made a grave error by not revealing the depth of information he did about it (him?) as he did for the Eternal.
+He came to reveal him since he was also a member of the Godhead.
+No such revealing was needed for the Holy Spirit because it was not a person!

 The personality of Jesus is thoroughly provable from the Bible, but there is no such proof for the individuality and personality Holy Spirit.
-This information would clearly be in the inspired text IF the Godhead were a Trinity.
-Instead, in the Old Testament, God's Spirit is pictured as His power.
-It is the power by which the One who became Jesus Christ created the entire universe.
+This information would clearly be in the inspired text IF the Godhead were triune in nature.

-The Trinity doctrine hides God's purpose and plan for man.
+The Trinity doctrine deceptively hides God's purpose and plan for man.
 Such a teaching leads people astray from his purpose of adding far more members to his family.
-If we look at Genesis' account of creation we find sets of animals made after 'their kind.'
-In Genesis 1:26 we find man made after the Godkind, after our Creator's image and likeness.
 John the apostle fully understood why man was made in the first place.